Skip to content

 Gabriela de la Cruz Tello

 WHOI-SOARS Fellow 2014, SOARS 2015 (B.S.
-Meteorology, San Jose State University); project on “The effect of changes in the Hadley Circulation on oxygen minimum zones in the ocean”
+Meteorology, San Jose State University); project on impacts of the Hadley Circulation on oxygen minimum zones in the ocean

 Marco Kulüke

-Guest student 2013 (BSc Meteorology, University of Hamburg, Germany), sponsored by RISE; project on “Precipitation in the Horn of Africa linked to Indo-Pacific climate variability”
+Guest student 2013 (BSc Meteorology, University of Hamburg, Germany), sponsored by RISE; project on links between Horn of Africa rainfall to Indo-Pacific variability

 (now data manager at Deutsches Klimarechenzentrum (DKRZ), Germany)